 Our in-house naturopaths have experience in diagnosing and treating allergies.

 The importance of breathing though the nose can’t be underestimated.
-What causes mouth-breathing and why does it matter?

 We work closely with Dr Rosalba Courtney DO PhD, who offers a range of breathing assessment services and breathing therapy techniques, including The Buteyko Method, Remedial Breathing, Breathing Biofeedback, Breathing Mindfulness, Pranayama and Intermittent Hypoxic Training.